aselshall/ads/ai.md

 ## A Second Project: Machine Learning and Red Tides
+This is another project that is funded by NSF [Link].
+We have the method developed and an exiting machine learning model that we want to extend and improve.
+We just need someone to do the work.
+For the project we offer the same: project data + existing ML model, close guidance and support from Ahmed Elshall, manuscrip mentorship (and we can have amny publications from this project), covering publication fess in reputable open-access journals, and travel support for 1 or 2 students to AGU.
+Here are some specific research questions that you will be working on:
 - **[Scenario Analysis of Nutrient Loading Mitigation to Reduce Red Tide Risk](https://github.com/aselshall/rm/blob/main/hw/projects/p04.md)**: Involves enhancing harmful algal bloom mitigation through advanced machine learning
 - **[Analyzing the Role of Temperature in Red Tide Dynamics Using Machine Learning](https://github.com/aselshall/rm/blob/main/hw/projects/p03.md)**: Involves enhancing harmful algal bloom prediction through advanced machine learning
 - **[Novel Deep Learning Architecture for Prediction and Uncertainty Analysis of Red Tide](https://github.com/aselshall/ads/blob/main/enkf.md)**: Improve harmful algal bloom prediction using deep learning with uncertainty analysis